 How we handle cases

-When assessing whether you fulfil one of the criteria, we look at the documentation that you have enclosed with the “Foreign citizen” information form.
-You must submit the documentation to your place of study after applying for SU in minSU.
+When assessing whether you fulfil one of the criteria, we look at the documentation that you have attached together with the application for equal status for foreign citizens.
+You can access the application for equal status by clicking on the receipt page you get when you have applied for SU in minSU.

 If you are granted SU, we do not require you to work alongside your studies in Denmark.